mvinza34/mvinza34/README.md

         self.hobbies = {
-            'video games': ['Elden Ring', 'Ghost of Tsushima', 'The Legend of Zelda: Breath of the Wild'], 'books': ['The Lord of the Rings', 'A Song of Ice and Fire', 'The Witcher'], 'movies': ['Avengers: Endgame', 'The Lord of the Rings: The Two Towers','Spider-Man 2'], 'tv shows': ['Dragon Ball', 'Game of Thrones', 'Code Geass', 'House of the Dragon'] }
+            'video games': ['Elden Ring', 'Ghost of Tsushima', 'The Legend of Zelda: Breath of the Wild'], 'books': ['The Lord of the Rings', 'A Song of Ice and Fire', 'The Witcher'], 'movies': ['Avengers: Endgame', 'The Lord of the Rings: The Two Towers', 'Spider-Man 2'], 'tv shows': ['Dragon Ball', 'Game of Thrones', 'Code Geass', 'House of the Dragon'] }